EoghanMoylan/AI-Maze-Game/README.md

 3)Occasional crashing when activating boxes.
 Rare and can't replicate, possibily just my machine.

+4) Player can spawn very close to end node, or end node can spawn at cross section, making it unreachable

 ####NOTES
 Even though there are several maze algorithms present, only the one implemented (recurive backtracker) actually has full functionality.